Environmental activities in 2017

 Disruptions to production and complaints

-- A 2 per cent reduction in electricity consumption, measured as kWh per m3 sawn timber.
+A 2 per cent reduction in electricity consumption, measured as kWh per m3 sawn timber.
+The 2017 financial year saw no improvements in terms of reducing electricity consumption.

-- A 2.5 per cent reduction in thermal energy consumption, measured as kWh per m3 sawn timber.
+A 3 per cent reduction in diesel consumption, measured as litres per m3 sawn timber.
+The 2017 financial year saw a 3.3 per cent improvement in terms of reducing diesel consumption.

-Using the outcome figures for 2015 as a basis.
+Using the outcomes for 2017 as a basis.